mike-weiner/display-event-locations-tec/README.md

 }`

 **Note:** This CSS is very basic and is just meant as a starting point.
 It could be overwritten by a more specific CSS call.
 Please see the [Arbitrary Section](https://wordpress.org/plugins/display-event-locations-tec/) on the WordPress Repository page or on the [Github Repository README](https://github.com/mike-weiner/display-event-locations-tec#css-classes).

-### How do I display the street address underneath the location name within the tooltip?

-Hover over `Settings` in the left-hand sidebar within the administration area of your WordPress installation.
-Click on `Display Event Location for The Events Calendar` from the flyout that appears.

-Once the page loads, click the checkbox for the `Show Full Venue Address Inside Tooltip` option.
-Once the checkbox is selected, click the blue `Save Changes` button.

-Once the page reloads, scroll to the bottom of the page and under the "Preview Tooltip" area, the fake tooltip should display the location and fake street address underneath.

 ### How do I change the name and/or street address for event locations?